 The cabin feels luxurious, with classy burled walnut veneer, gold trim, and pearlized plastic that frames the seats.
 The mood lighting during the flight meant that the colors of the ceiling changed with the local time.
 I particularly like the starry sky panels which are shown during the nighttime.

-Each seat comes with loads of storage, an in-seat power supply, a side desk for space to work, and your very own minibar (not refrigerated), stocked with soft drinks.
+Each seat comes with loads of storage, an in-seat power supply, a side desk for space to work, and your own minibar (not refrigerated), stocked with soft drinks.
 The seat can be reclined into a full, comfy flatbed.
-Each seat also comes with a thin blanket, a large-sized pillow, a duvet, noise-canceling headphones, flight socks, and earplugs.
+Each seat also comes with a thin blanket, large pillow, a duvet, noise-canceling headphones, flight socks, and earplugs.

 Amenity Kit Review In Business Class On Emirates A380

 The Emirates Business Class amenity kit was in a large luxury wash bag.
 It contained a toothbrush, toothpaste, handkerchiefs, deodorant, Gilette shaving foam (men), a razor, moisturizer, and aftershave by Bvlgari.
 The women’s one has more feminine product ranges.
 Pajamas were not offered on this long-haul overnight flight, unlike Qatar Airways.